jaintj95/FederatedLearning_DBA/README.md

 # DBA

+## Note - This repo was created so that I could cleanup AlphaPav's repo (https://github.com/AlphaPav/DBA) for personal use.
+All original work belongs to the concerned parties mentioned in the original repo.

 In this repository, code is for our ICLR 2020 paper [DBA: Distributed Backdoor Attacks against Federated Learning](https://openreview.net/forum?id=rkgyS0VFvr)

 ## Installation